 Do You Have A Super-IRA?

-Well, it's not called an IRA, but an HSA — a Health Savings Account.
-Why do I call it a "Super-IRA"?
+Well, it's not called an IRA, but an HSA — a Health Savings Account (HSA).
+Why do I call it a “Super-IRA”?
 Because like a regular IRA, you get a tax deduction when you deposit money in the account.
 Like a Roth IRA, when you withdraw your money from the account, it is not taxed as income.
 And, like both types of IRA, your money grows tax-free; dividends and interest earned in the account are not taxed when received.

 Maximize Your Social Security

-If, like me, you're over 55 (way over!), you've probably received regular invitations in the mail to attend a seminar on Social Securty from an advisor that is just dying to buy you lunch or dinner.
+If, like me, you're over 55 (way over!), you've probably received regular invitations in the mail to attend a seminar on Social Security from an advisor that is just dying to buy you lunch or dinner.